spigell/do-k8s-challenge-kubegres/README.md

 > Do not forget remove volumes from digital Ocean if you do not need it

 ## Demo
 There is a demo video for the project on [Youtube](https://www.youtube.com/watch?v=9GhI34LqLhs)

+*Please turn on subtitles!*

 1. Observe a k8s cluster managed by Digital Ocean and a Kubegres cluster
 2. Connect to Posgresql cluster and generate some data